 The effective port status is the union of all rules related to the port.
 It can be helpful to review all the rules that cite the port number, when trying to block access to a port.
 Review the rules with the Windows Firewall with Advanced Security MMC snap-in and sort the inbound and outbound rules by port number.

 Review the ports that are active on the computer on which SQL Server is running.
 The review process includes verifying which TCP/IP ports are listening and also verifying the status of the ports.

 To verify which ports are listening, display active TCP connections and IP statistics use the netstat command-line utility.

 To list which TCP/IP ports are listening

 At the command prompt, type netstat -n -a.

 The -n switch instructs netstat to numerically display the address and port number of active TCP connections.
 The -a switch instructs netstat to display the TCP and UDP ports on which the computer is listening.

 The PortQry utility can be used to report the status of TCP/IP ports as listening, not listening, or filtered.
-(With a filtered status, the port might or might not be listening; this status indicates that the utility did not receive a response from the port.)
+(The utility may not receive response from the port if it has a filtered status.)
 The PortQry utility is available for download from the Microsoft Download Center.